fhirschmann/penchy/docs/job.rst

 Using Hooks
 ===========

-PenchY allows the definition of hooks which can execute an arbitary command before and after the execution of a JVM.
+PenchY allows the definition of hooks which can execute an arbitrary command before and after the execution of a JVM.
 In general, a Hook will execute two functions, ``setup`` and ``teardown``, which will be execute before and after the JVM run, respectively.